 Editor’s note: Kate Holbrook passed away on August 20, 2022 after a long battle with ocular melanoma.
-Our hearts and prayers are with her husband Sam, their children, and her family members and friends.
+This article was originally published in July 2021.

 Samuel Brown is a graduate of Harvard College and earned his medical degree from Harvard Medical School.
 He is a shock trauma ICU doctor, an academic, and the author of multiple books.
 But nine years ago, his wife, Kate Holbrook, who graduated from Harvard Divinity School and is the managing historian of women’s history for the Church, was diagnosed with cancer in her eye.
 Ironically, the very real possibility of losing his wife opened Brown’s eyes to changes he needed to make in himself and in his marriage.